oracle-livelabs/database/23cfree/sql-23c-features/sql-23c-features.md

     ```

 ## Task 2: FROM clause - now optional
 An interesting feature introduced in Oracle Database 23c is optionality of FROM clause in SELECT statements.
-Up to this version this clause was obligatory.
+Up to this version the FROM clause was obligatory.

 1. For example, consider the following statement:
     ```